gbraad/dopus4-code/dopus4-os4/trunk/docs/english/Readme.txt

 Changes in this release (4.18.44) include:

-*Updated copyright data in english DirectoryOpus.guide.
+*Fixed directory sizes displayed in a lister when searching for a filename (or pattern) in multiple directories with the hunt command.

+*Fixed a hunt command failure to highlight the found file when the file was located in a subdirectory of the directory being searched.
+When the user selected the OK button in the "Shall I go there?" requester, the hunt command would display a requester stating that the file was not found but then load the directory where the file was located.

+*Fixed a crash in the Dopus4 text viewer.
+If Dopus4 was on the Workbench screen and the text viewer was open when the user quit the Dopus4 program, the viewer would crash (Grim readper).

+*Fixed a bug in Dopus_Print that prevented updating of the output filename in the requester.

 *Changed makefiles to create 'stabs' debug binaries and improve compiler output readability.
 All Dopus4 components will now display specific function information in a stack trace if there is a failure when running debug binaries.

+*Replaced all internal string functions and unbounded 'C' library string functions with size limited 'C' library string functions to eliminate possible buffer overflows.

 *Replaced all deprecated memory allocation functions with new OS4 memory allocation functions.

 *Replaced all deprecated message related functions with new OS4 functions.

 *Fixed all compiler warnings to make it easier to spot new warnings.

-*Replaced all internal string functions and unbounded 'C' library string functions with size limited 'C' library string functions to eliminate possible buffer overflows.

-*Fixed a bug in Dopus_Print that prevented updating of the output filename in the requester.
+* Added a missing Tooltype to the DirectoryOpus icon.

+*Changed the copyright data in about window.

+*Updated copyright data in english DirectoryOpus.guide.

 *Updated history files.